Isxaaq-Cabdiqani/Isxaaq-Cabdiqani/README.md

 Right now I'm looking for junior web developer position to gain experience.

-If you want to chat here's my [Linkedin](www.linkedin.com/in/isxaaq-cabdiqani-a054b73a0)
+If you want to chat here's my <a href="www.linkedin.com/in/isxaaq-cabdiqani-a054b73a0">[Linkedin</a>